About the project

 - Gathered knowledge and made it available to people through a range of resources

-- Supporting groups within the Midland and beyond to grow diverse crops
+- Supporting groups within the Midlands and beyond to grow exotic crops

 - Set up a demonstration garden at Ryton Organic Gardens

 Sowing New Seeds created a lot of resources including growing factsheets, simple growing cards, activity card game and cooking videos.
-These are available for anybody to download.
+These are available for anybody to download here.